Facets of God Displayed in the Hebrew Aleph-Bet: Dalet, Hey, and Vav

 — John 9:1-5

-I love the larger revelation of this story and it can be seen if we view both stories together.
-From a spiritual application point of view, we might see that Jesus true purpose in coming was to "reveal" and shed light on the problem that we were born blind as a result of an act of spiritual adultery committed in a garden long ago.
+The larger revelation of this story can be seen if we view both stories together.
+From a spiritual application point of view, we might see that Jesus's true purpose in coming was to "reveal" and shed light on the problem that we were born blind as a result of an act of spiritual adultery committed in a garden long ago.
 He also came to "reveal" the solution to this problem, namely, Himself.

-A final note that is worth observing is that "hey" (ה) is used twice in the covenant name of God "Yahweh" (יְהֹוָה) This possibly shows us Gods desire to reveal Himself to us.
+A final note that is worth observation is that "hey" (ה) is used twice in the covenant name of God "Yahweh" (יְהֹוָה) This possibly shows us Gods desire to reveal Himself to us.

 — Exodus 6:3, 9:16